Skip to content

 To open a context group, use ActivityLogService::prepareContext which has two arguments:

 • $source - describes, usually through a short identifier, what is triggering the set of actions.
-For example, some already existing sources are web (incl. actions from the Back Office), graphql, rest and migration
+For example, some already existing sources are web (incl. actions from the back office), graphql, rest and migration

 • $description - an optional, more specific contextualisation.
-For example, migration context source is associated with the migration file name in its context description
+For example, migration context source is associated with the migration file name in its context description.

 To close a context group, use ActivityLogService::dismissContext.